sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 - once an operator has effectively notified the supervisor that the item is retrieved, the item status is flagged as done.
 - next time the supervisor and the printer perform a loop run (which happens immediately after the above action if they are connected), the combination of "item done" + "waiting for retrieval" status triggers the supervisor to send the command "done", which enables the transition back to the ready state.

 Here, an event-driven approach works best to model the status through which an item goes.
-It prevents the model to become inconsistent, by having micro-steps which have a single source of transition.
+It prevents the model from becoming inconsistent, by having micro-steps which have a single source of transition.

 ### Discovery and Scalability